Asterovim/jina-reader-crawler/README.md

 # Jina Reader Sitemap Crawler

-Convert sitemaps to clean markdown using Jina Reader API.
+Convert sitemaps to clean markdown using Jina Reader API, with optional Dify import.

-> ⚠️ **Disclaimer**: This is an independent project with no affiliation to Jina AI.
+> ⚠️ **Disclaimer**: This is an independent project with no affiliation to Jina AI or Dify AI.

 ## Features